 Initially the cost of 5G phones was far higher than 4G ones, as the tech itself added to the cost of phones, and only high-end handsets offered it.
 But in the space of just a few years 5G has become almost a standard feature, with many mid-range phones and even some budget ones packing it.

 As such, it no longer feels like you need to pay a premium to get a 5G phone.
-That said, most of the very cheapest phones still only have 4G, so if you’re shopping at the bottom end of the market, you’ll struggle to find a 5G phone.
-But for everyone else they’re easily and affordably obtained.
+That said, some of the very cheapest phones still only have 4G, so if you’re shopping at the bottom end of the market, double check to make sure you’re getting a 5G phone.
+But for everyone else, 5G phones are easily and affordably obtained.

 SECURITY